 As in most of rural India, the villages in the area have an orthodox mindset towards working women.
 We’re making efforts to change this by employing women at the lodge.

 The ‘village lunch’ served to our guests is local cuisine completely prepared by the women, cooked on a traditional wood and cow dung fire.

 Farming is a natural skillset among these women and we are working with them to teach organic farming techniques that can help create a revenue stream selling vegetables and greens to local lodges and the forest department.
 We are also teaching them macramé knotting techniques to help rejuvenate skills which have been lost over time.
 They have started with a few designs for plant hangers and bags which are marketed to guests and some shops across cities.
 We are also experimenting with creating dyes from the local trees (bougainvillea and palash) for colour.

 The women manage the upkeep of the premises and even take care of the mud cottages after the rains and during the season with lipai.

 Supporting the Government School

-We support the Government School in Sarangpur village in several ways.
+We support the Government school in Sarangpur village in several other ways.
 With the contribution of our guests, we have been able to implement several improvements in the school infrastructure.

 Over the years we have helped source essentials like tables, books, benches, clothing and more.
 Our naturalists have come forward to sponsor the pay of a substitute teacher — an arrangement that helped solve staffing problems at the time and employ a qualified local.

 Forsyth Lodge is a member of Travel Operators for Tigers India (TOFT) which is a campaign to create a strongly responsible ethic in the conduct of wildlife tourism so that the benefits of tourism are harnessed for conservation and the negatives are minimised.
 TOFT operates an eco-audit certification programme called the PUG audit and Forsyth has been rated as OUTSTANDING – the highest rating.